 The key assumptions for the value-in-use calculations are those regarding the discount rate, trading forecasts and growth rates.
-A pre-tax discount rate of 14.9% was used (2021: 12.0%), based on the Group's WACC and comparable businesses in the sector.
-Cash flows in line with forecasts were used.
-Cash flows beyond the forecast period are extended at a terminal growth rate of 2%.
+A pretax discount rate of 12.1% was used (2022: 14.9%), based on the Group's WACC and comparable businesses in the sector.
+Cash flows in line with forecasts for the next three years were used.
+Cash flows beyond the forecast period are extended at a terminal growth rate of 3% (2022: 2%).

-Impairment testing at 2 October 2022 resulted in no requirement to reduce the carrying value of goodwill at 2 October 2022, as the recoverable amounts of the CGUs, based on value-in-use estimates, were greater than the carrying values.
+Impairment testing at 1 October 2023 resulted in no requirement to reduce the carrying value of goodwill at 1 October 2023, as the recoverable amounts of the CGUs, based on value-in-use estimates, were greater than the carrying values.

 The estimate of recoverable amount for the hotel segment is sensitive to the discount rate, trading forecast assumptions and terminal growth rate.
-If the discount rate used is increased by 2%, the forecast future EBITDA is reduced by 10% and the terminal growth rate reduced by 1%, no impairment would be required (2021: £nil).
+If the discount rate used is increased by 1%, the forecast future EBITDA is reduced by 10% and the terminal growth rate reduced by 1%, no impairment would be required (2022: nil).
 Management is not currently aware of any other reasonably possible changes to key assumptions that would cause a unit's carrying amount to exceed its recoverable amount.